 You will need to contact your desired venue and inquire about any necessary permits or insurance and what needs to be done to book a day.
 Some people choose to rent indoor facilities as a precaution against the weather.
 Inform them of what you want to do and why you are supporting ALS Canada, as some facilities will give charitable rates for rentals.

 When your date and location are confirmed, you will want to start recruiting participants and teams.
 ALS Canada can provide you with customized pledge forms for your event which you can give to your players so they can begin soliciting pledges for their participation.
 We can also create a fundraising web page for the event for easy online fundraising.
 The event and fundraising site are then promoted through ALS Canada’s social media such as its Facebook and Twitter pages.
 ALS Canada is also happy to provide educational and awareness materials for distribution at your event, in addition to other promotional items such as a thank you banner and balloons.
-We can also provide ALS Society of Canada purple bracelets to be sold during your event to increase the amount of funds raised.
+We can also provide ALS Canada purple bracelets to be sold during your event to increase the amount of funds raised.
 Please contact us for more information.

 If golf is your passion, you may consider holding a golf tournament for ALS, which will require slightly different preparation than other sporting events.
 Organizing a successful golf tournament requires a fair amount of work, much more than one person can do, so you will want to form a committee of dedicated people to drive the planning and execution of the event.
 When selecting a committee, be sure to recruit a team with the skills to assist you with the various components of your event, such as recruiting event-day volunteers, selling foursomes, soliciting sponsorships or handling registration.